BrandonKastningSeattle/GodsWrath_Productions/README.md

 “And upon all the ships of Tarshish, and upon all pleasant pictures.” - Isaiah 2:16 (KJV)

 NOW; for the first time in My Life; I look at a Beautiful Damsel and don't lust after her Sexually or in My Mind undress her / supplement for Masturbation!
 I have and will always Appreciate a Beautiful Damsel and Seek to Marry one!

+“And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.” - Matthew 19:24 (KJV)